-IntraLAN made its first CEO change for almost a quarter of a century in August, pulling in Andy Horn whose 2020 plan has only one purpose – to double the size of the business ahead of delivering a longer-term expansion push.
+IntraLAN made its first CEO change for almost a quarter of a century in August, pulling in Andy Horn whose 2020 plan has only one purpose – to double the size of the business.

 In the realm of business expansion, Horn’s intention to double revenues next year shows great ambition, more so when you consider that acquisitions are not the main priority, at least for the time being.
 In a bold bid to get this done he says that target-driven leadership, the company pulling together and velocity will lead to a coming of age for IntraLAN.
 “I was brought on board to take the company to the next level of growth and revenue through defined leadership, communication and collaboration,” he said.